NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``holiday_lighting_daily_kwh``
      - false
      - kWh/day
-     - Double
+     - String
      - auto
      - The daily energy consumption for holiday lighting (exterior).
-If not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-lighting>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-lighting>`_) is used.
    * - ``holiday_lighting_period``
      - false
      -
      - String
      - auto
      - Enter a date range like 'Nov 25 - Jan 5'.
-If not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-lighting>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-lighting>`_) is used.

 Options
 *******